Specialised research to help organisations communicate clearly

 Case Study - making a concept make sense

 A financial services organisation developed a new service for investors.
 This was a brand new concept.
-We tested prototypes of the online application form to make sure that the potential investors knew what the service was for and how to use it.
+We used our linguistic and research expertise to test prototypes of the fact sheet and online application form to make sure that the potential investors knew what the service was for and how to use it.
 Because this idea was so new, investors came to the idea with a cognitive frame of expectations about the concept based on previous experience, which made them 'blind' to some of the important features.
-These features were in their 'blind spot'.
-We showed our client how to restructure and reword their online comms so that investors understood.
+They didn't read it well because they thought they knew what it said.
+We showed our client how to restructure and reword the form and the fact sheet so that investors understood.
 The launch has been very successful.